WELCOME

 It has been fun working with Little Explores in Ditton Priors; we have held a Teddy Bears Picnic and a Pirates and Pumpkins event which was brilliant.

-We are looking at a number of new events in 2026 and we will be sharing details in the weeks and months to come.
+We are looking at a number of new events and we will be sharing details in the weeks and months to come.

 If you have any thoughts or ideas about things we could do together do please let